Categories

 The Books: “Jonathan Livingston Seagull” (Richard Bach)

-Daily Book Excerpt: Adult fiction: Jonathan Livingston Seagull – by Richard Bach.
-Oh boy.
-We’re moving into Richard Bach land.
+Jonathan Livingston Seagull – by Richard Bach.
 I have a complicated long-term relationship with Richard Bach.
-And for those of you who are new to me – … Continue reading
+For those of you who are new to me, I wrote this whole series of essays on soulmates.
+There’s more to be said on … Continue reading

 Soulmates: The Timeline